vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 #### Simple Where Clauses

 You may use the `where` method on a query chain to add where conditions.
-For example, here is a query that fetches all users that have "age" value of "20".
+For example, here is a query that fetches all users that have an "age" value of "20".

 ```js
 const user = store.getters['entities/users/query']().where('age', 20).get()